ironhack-labs/lab-javascript-basic-algorithms/README.md

 Automated software testing is the process of automatically testing an application in order to verify that it meets the technical requirements, and that it behaves as expected.

-Testing should be viewed as a continuous process, not a discrete operation or single activity in the development lifecycle.
-Designing tests at the beginning of the product lifecycle can be help to mitigate common issues that arise when developing complex code bases.

 Having strong _test suites_ can provide you ease of mind, since you will be able to confidently improve upon your work while knowing that your not breaking a previously developed feature.